 I don't want to think about him now.
+Or how empty, how trivial and lifeless everything seems now.
 I don't want to remember how handsome he is, perfect except for that ugly burn scar on his shoulder.
-I touched every inch of him-I know the quality of the hair in his armpit; I fingered the dimple in his upper lip; I poured red wine on his navel and drank its spill.
-I have to stop re-living our lovemaking-how new it felt, both fresh and somehow eternal.
-He made me want to sing and then, and then out of nowhere, "You are not the woman...." before vanishing like a ghost.
+I stroked every inch of his golden skin, sucked his earlobes.
+I know the quality of the hair in his armpit; I fingered the dimple in his upper lip; I poured red wine in his navel and drank its spill.
+There is no place on my body his lips did not turn into bolts of lightening.
+Oh God.
+I have to stop re-living our lovemaking.
+I have to forget how new it felt every single time, both fresh and somehow eternal.
+I'm tone deaf but fucking him made me sing and then, and then out of nowhere, "You are not the woman..." before vanishing like a ghost.
 Dismissed.